dmsurti/AssimpKit/docs/developer/xcode.rst

 The library also contains 2 example apps `iOS-Example.xcodeproj`_ and `OSX-Example.xcodeproj`_ which are configured for the ``AssimpKit.framework`` depedency.
-You can read more about the :ref:example-apps here.
+You can read more about the :ref:`example-apps`.

 Changing Code
 ~~~~~~~~~~~~~